BichenWuUCB/squeezeDet/README.md

 ## Installation:
 - Prerequisites:
     - Follow instructions to install Tensorflow: https://www.tensorflow.org.
+Version: 0.11.0rc0
     - Install opencv: http://opencv.org
     - Other packages that you might also need: easydict, joblib.
 You can use pip to install these packages: